 Kevin D. Gomez graduated from Florida State University, with a Bachelor’s of Science in Economics and Statistics.
-He is a graduate student at George Mason University, seeking a Master’s degree in Economics.
+He received his MA in Economics at George Mason University and is currently an Instructor of Economics at Creighton University’s Heider College of Business.
 Unless the perceived MC > MB, he will try to obtain a Ph.D. in Economics as well.
 When he’s not writing, he’s eating (and drinking), reading, working out, and tickling ivories.

 Kenzi Dickhudt marvels and writes about the everyday applications of economics, sharing the insights of Hayek with those around her.
 Her real dream is to create a new Olympic sport involving cooking and swimming; winning the gold for the United States and displaying the medal on her mantle.
 Until then, she’ll continue working towards completing her Master’s in Applied Economics at George Mason University.

 Kathryn Waldron is currently pursuing her Master’s degree in Economics at George Mason University.
 Her particular research interests include international development and national security.
 Although her talent for procrastinating on writing deadlines is beyond compare, it’s her love of a healthy dose of schadenfreude (via ruthlessly editing her fellow writers’ posts) that truly allows her to contribute to this blog.
 During her spare time she…wait…you mean there’s such a thing as spare time?
 Ha!
 Who knew!”

 Alex Kanode graduated from Western Carolina University with a Bachelor’s in Sociology.
 He’s currently pursuing an MA in Economics at George Mason University and enjoys drinking, reading, and looking for awful horror movies on Netflix.
 His research interests are culture, interdisciplinarity, and international trade and development.

 GMU Economics student.
 Black belt in Tae Kwon Do.
 In search of the world’s best chai.